m-altieri/DNS-GT/README.md

 This will create, at the same time, the vocabulary, and save it to `<VOCAB_PATH>` as a pair of two files, one for hosts and one for domains, and also the final query files in npy format.
 The vocabulary will be created in `<DATA_PATH>/vocab/`.
 The npy files will be created in `<DATA_PATH>/npy/`, and will be split automatically into a `train` folder containing the first 70% files, and a `test` folder containing the remaining 30% files.

-- Process the blacklists into a single csv
+- Process the blacklists

-Move the blacklists to the same path as the other data, to have all data-related files in a single place:
+First move the blacklists to the same path as the other data, to have all data-related files in a single place:

 ```
 mv </path/to/>DNS-GT/data/blacklists <DATA_PATH>
 ```

-Merge blacklists in a single file, for each category and quality:
+Then. merge blacklists in a single file, for each category and quality:

 ```
 cd </path/to/>DNS-GT/src/scripts